 - Feeding and dysphagia therapy

-- Tube weening (for infants who are being fed through a tube)
+- Tube weaning (for infants who are being fed through a tube)

 - Specialized activities that help babies learn to bottle and/or breast feed

-- Stimulation activities to promote the early development of speech
+- Stimulation and oral motor activities to promote the early development of speech

 What Are The Signs That an Infant is Having Feeding Problems?